FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 > The abstraction on this level makes it easier to migrate to a nx plugin later.

 Now think about the actions you have to perform based on what you schematic should do.
 For me there are two types of actions.
-Those who are modifying the root workspace (files like the angular.json for general properties or root files which are _not_ inside a specific project) and actions which are transforming files which exist in a specific project or `angular.json` but _for a specific project_.
+Those who are modifying the root workspace (files like the angular.json for general properties or root files which are _not_ inside a specific project) and actions which are transforming files which exist in a specific project or `angular.json` but _for one or multiple specific projects_.

 This leads me to two folders `root-actions` and `project-actions`.
 Each of them gets an `index.ts` file in it again.